karthikziffer/karthikziffer.github.io/_posts/2021-07-03-statistically-stopping-of-neural-network-training.md

 This paper introduces a statistical significance test to determine if a neural network has stopped learning, by only looking at the testing set accuracy curve.
-The test used in this paper is an extension of Shapiro Wilk test, and named as Augmented Shapiro Wilk Stopping (ASWS).
+The test used in this paper is an extension of <mark>Shapiro Wilk test</mark>, and named as <mark>Augmented Shapiro Wilk Stopping (ASWS)</mark>.

 This method stops in 77% or less steps than all popular conditions.
 Other methods stop too early at an expense of 2-4% final accuracy even with tuned hyperparameter.